 1. Risk minimisation

-Value investing minimises the risk of potential losses by a hefty margin.
+Value investing may help reduce downside risk by focusing on fundamentally strong companies purchased at reasonable valuations.
 Value investors invest for the long term based on a stock's good fundamentals.
 A stock with good fundamentals trading at a lower price than its book value has a high chance of increasing in price in the future.
 Although short-term traders may sell some of the stock, which can lower its price, the stock is likely to rise steadily over time to reach its intrinsic or book value.

 The steady rise in price allows value investors who invest for the long term to reduce the associated risk, as they are not looking to sell in the short term.
 Since the investments are for the long term, they do not have to realise losses by selling the stocks at a lower price.
 This minimises risks for the investors and lets them earn through capital appreciation or dividends over time.